Subtotal: $

 As the rest of the city was ravaged by poverty and violence due to housing and economic policies that disadvantaged once thriving black communities, the Ironbound made a name for being charming and lively.
 Many would flock to Ferry Street, the main avenue, to patronize the fine Portuguese and Spanish restaurants.
 While the Portuguese still made up the majority of the neighborhood’s population and owned most of the property, Brazilian, Ecuadorian, Salvadorian, and Mexican immigrants began to make enclaves of their own in the area.
 Though not without tension, the various communities learned to weave a cultural patchwork that only added to the neighborhood’s vibrant flavor.

 Life in the Ironbound was everything I expected it to be and more – for better and worse.
-From the first moment I stepped foot into my new apartment, I savored the aroma of fresh bread and BBQ chicken in the air, the building’s Spanish-style façade with an azulejo tile of Saint Joseph fixed into it, and the sound of music playing from cars and open windows.
+From the moment I set foot in my new apartment, I savored the aroma of fresh bread and BBQ chicken in the air, the building’s Spanish-style façade with an azulejo tile of Saint Joseph fixed into it, and the sound of music playing from cars and open windows.
 I didn’t have to walk far to find coffee shops offering reasonably priced café con leche, empanadas, galão, pão de queijo, and pasteis de natas, which patrons would sip and munch while seated outside, casually chatting and smoking cigarettes with other locals.

 In addition to the traditional Spanish and Portuguese restaurants, there were Brazilian rodizio steakhouses and street food spots, many of which had live bands playing Samba, Forro, or Sertanejo on weekend evenings.